Matt25969/ci-project-k8s/README.md

 **2.** Create a job to:

-   a. rebuild and push images.
-Using the previous project (mentioned above as the source code).
+   a. rebuild and push images using the previous project as the source code.

       docker-compose up –d
       docker-compose push